PredictiveEcology/SpaDES.core/cran-comments.md

 There was 1 NOTE:

-1. Some words were flagged as possibly mispelled, but they are false positives:
+1. Some words were flagged as possibly misspelled, but they are false positives:

         Possibly mis-spelled words in DESCRIPTION:
           workflow (6:58)